 3. Take some water in a glass.
 Check if it is acidic or basic with a litmus paper.
 Add one drop of water to the ash/bead on the watch glass.
-Wait for 1-2 minutes and check with litmus papers (red and blue)/a drop of phenolphthalein solution/a pinch of turmeric.
+Wait for 1-2 minutes and check with litmus papers (red and blue).
+One can also do this test using a drop of Phenolphthalein solution or a pinch of turmeric.
 Has the water become acidic or basic on contact with the ash/bead?
 Note: Ash or bead will not completely dissolve in water; some solid will remain in both cases.